Travel grants for our PhD students from Calista COST action

 Duality Symmetries as Key to Quantum Spacetime

 funded by the SONATA BIS grant 2021/42/E/ST2/00304 awarded by the National Science Centre (the largest grant-making agency in Poland for fundamental research and basic science).
-With these funds from the NCN, we establish a new research, independent research team at the University of Wrocław.
+With these funds from the NCN, we establish a new, independent research team at the University of Wrocław.
 We are always looking for new team members!
 For details please check the vacancies below.

 COST We are also members of the COST actions